LibCrowds/data/README.md

 This file is used to generate MARC records from the results data.
 It should be passed to metadata services and work request number [TBC].

+### sheets.csv

+Each row in this file gives all of the data we have for a single sheet, identified by the IIIF canvas ID in the *id* column.
+The *sys_no* column identifies the volume-level record, from which we can identify any information we already have about location etc. We then have our crowdsourced data against keys in the form *entity_n* (e.g. *title_0*, *title_1*, *date_0*).

 ### performances.csv

 Each row in this file contains all known data for a specific performance